 I think it’s very cute for romance movies to portray love as finding ‘The One, The Only’ who would understand, accept and love you.
 All of you.
 With all your flaws, freakiness and mental illnesses.
 I think it’s cute.
 And bullshit.

-Romanticism ruins our lives.
+Romanticism ruins relationships.
 It draws in your mind a misleading portrait of yourself, and sets unrealistic expectations about others.
 It says no matter how flawed you are, don’t change yourself.
 Someone would think the same way you do.
 Someone would share the same interests with you.
 Someone would love you so much that they accept and embrace all of your weaknesses.

-However, in reality, we get mad at each other for the smallest things: the nail-biting habit, the hair in the bathtub, yesterday’s half-full coffee mug…and disagree on tougher issues: on acting out each other’s sexual fantasies, monogamy or polygamy, LGBTI rights.
+However, in reality, we get mad at each other for the smallest things: the nail-biting habit, the hair in the bathtub, yesterday’s half-full coffee mug…and disagree on tougher issues: on acting out each other’s sexual fantasies, monogamy or polygamy, LGBTQ rights.
 No, we can’t love anyone for ALL they are.
 We are horrifying human beings.

 All of us are crazy in very particular ways.
 We’re distinctively neurotic, unbalanced and immature, but don’t know quite the details because no one ever encourages us too hard to find them out […] A good partnership is not so much one between two healthy people (there aren’t many of these on the planet), it’s one between two demented people who have had the skill or luck to find a non-threatening conscious accommodation between their relative insanities.